Dark Background: Key Benefits and Best Practices for UI/UX

 1. Reduction of Eye Strain

-Hey, did you know that switching to dark mode can actually help reduce eye strain?
+Did you know that switching to dark mode can help reduce eye strain?
 Scientific research shows that dark mode cuts down on the blue light emitted by screens, which is a common culprit for causing eye discomfort.
 Users have also mentioned that dark mode reduces glare, making it more comfortable to use apps and read on screens for longer periods without feeling tired.

 2. Improved Readability in Low-Light Environments